10 Must-Know Tips for Boondocking in an RV

 If you are looking for options to avoid a black tank altogether, there are a few alternatives below.

-- Composting Toilet – This option allows you to manage waste without a dump station.
+- COMPOSTING TOILET.
+This option allows you to manage waste without a dump station.
 The liquid and solid compartments are disposed of separately.
-A composting toilet can be more challenging to manage, but many RVers love them.
+A composting toilet can be more challenging, but many RVers love it.
 They also help conserve water since no water is required to use them.
 Two popular composting toilet options are Nature’s Head and Air Head.

 6. Staying Cool While Boondocking